Council-of-the-Delverers/delverengine/README.md

 ## Whats in the game right now:

 - Resistances to all damage types
-- 2nd Currency (Obsidian Talisman)
+- 2nd Currency
 - Particle Sphere Emitter
-- Crouch, Prone and Sprint
+- Crouch, Prone, Jump and Sprint

+#NOTE: the crouch and prone are in WIP needing a ceiling collision.